 General Information — Mediatech’s Coding Program for Kids

 ABOUT THE PROGRAM: Mediatech’s Coding Program for Kids is a one-week, morning program for children aged 8-14 years of age designed to introduce the principles of creating digital content.
-The objective is to give participants an open-ended environment where they can develop and then apply their digital creativity skills.
+The objective is to give participants a structured, open-ended environment where they can develop and then apply their digital creativity skills.
 Enrollment is limited to 12 on a first-come, first-served basis, and no experience is necessary.
 The program curriculum has been designed by Warren Buckleitner and tweaked over the years, and is taught by educated staff and volunteers.
 Parents are encouraged to visit to observe or help out!

 WHAT WILL MY CHILD LEARN?
 The curriculum is based around MIT’s Scratch language (http://scratch.mit.edu), which will be used to create multimedia presentations that will be demonstrated at the end of the week.
 Each child will progress at his or her own pace.

 ABSENTEE POLICY: If your child cannot make a day, please let us know.
 It is especially important that your child attends the special session on Friday.